lundyseab/testing-chaincode/README.md

 ```

 ### Noted 🚨🚧⚠️
-- if you can the script run:
+- if you cannot run the script, you can run command:

 ```bash
 chmod +x permission.sh